Hyrphism/Coin-Market-Analysis/README.md

 # Coin-Market-Analysis

+Scraping historical data of cryptocurrencies from website then store to the MySQL database, analyze and predict the next 30 days.

 ## Set up driver for selenium
 1. Check you have installed latest version of chrome brwoser -> `chromium-browser -version`